January 7, 2019

 Then, think of how much spare time do you have.
 Choose paid online or offline courses if time is a very precious for you.
 Otherwise, try learning on your own: follow blogs, watch video tutorials, etc.

-If you’re an advanced user, consider Practical Google Analytics and Google Tag Manager for Developers by Lunametrics.
+If you’re an advanced user, consider Practical Google Analytics and Google Tag Manager for Developers by Bounteous (ex Lunametrics).
 This book starts with basic concepts and gets more difficult towards the end.

 But most importantly, keep practicing.
 You might keep reading all you want, but without actual battlefield experience, the theory is pretty much useless.